NeuroDataDesign/pan-synapse/README.md

 The KNN filter simply goes through each index, appends its neighbors to a temporary array, and checks how many of those neighbors are nonzero.
 If there are at least n neighbors that are considered synapse, don't change anything.
 Otherwise, set the value at that index it to 0 (i.e. say it isn't synapse)

 We use n = 1 for our data modality.

+**Volume Thresholding**

+For volume thresholding, we used [Scipy's ndimage.label function](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.measurements.label.html) (which runs connected components).
+Then, for each unique label in the image, we find how many indices in the connected components image contain that value.
+If the number of indices is fewer than 10 or greater than 100, we set the values at those indices of the original image equal to 0 (i.e. say it isn't synapse).

+### 3. Give each synapse in moving image a unique label

+To do so, we simply use connected components.
+Specifically, we use [Scipy's ndimage.label function](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.measurements.label.html).

+### 4. ANTs registration